For Finding a

 breeding and raising is done properly it is not a money making business as there are show

-fees, handling fees, vet care fees, daily care and upkeep, etc...that eat up the money
+fees, handling fees, vet care fees, daily care and upkeep, etc...which eats up the money

 breeds can likely not afford proper care on that many dogs and also can not possibly